 Photo credit: Dennis Kunkel Microscopy

-The lab welcomes Katrina Callan, a Microbiology rotation student, to the lab!
-We're excited to host you!!
+The lab welcomes Kien Malarney, a Microbiology graduate student, and Delia Tota, a Microbiology rotation student, to the group!

 The lab welcomes Amanda Conwell, a research technician, to the group!
 Welcome — we're excited to have you join us!